Learning how to get into photography has never been so easy thanks to the technology currently available and the amount of information we have.

 Don’t forget that your experience is much more enjoyable if you show your photo to others.

-It can be to your friends or family, but today we can benefit from the power of Social Media, so why not sharing your work on platforms like Instagram or 500px?
-It’s your mini portfolio.
-You can show your first steps to others and keep track of your progress will be very rewarding.
+It can be to your friends or family and today we can also benefit from the power of Social Media.
+So why not share your work on our Facebook group?
+You can show your first steps to others, seek help, and keep track of your progress will be very rewarding.

 Photography changes your lifestyle, waking up early or staying out late to catch unique lighting becomes the standard in your life.
 Take it into account.

 Also, take it easy.
-You don’t need to be perfect.
-It’s not a challenge and you need to enjoy it.
+You don’t need to be perfect and you have to enjoy it.

 It’s a hobby remember?